LucaCiucci/differential-rs/doc/main.typ

 This means that for any shape of the differential we can easily express any operation in terms of the first order differential.

 In practice, for the multiplication case, this would be sub-optimal as we would compute the intermediate pieces ```rs a.derivatives() * b.drop_one_order()``` that would require allocating intermediate instances of the differential while for some shapes we know the explicit form of the differential.\
-The current multiplication rule is currently specialized for first order and backing up to the general rule for higher orders.
-This implementation formally requires checking against the shape of the differentia for each call but there are many optimizations the compiler can do to avoid this and this is because we bade the shape parameters generic: when `Order` and/or `N` types are `Fixed`, the compiler will know these shapes during generic specialization and remove unreachable branches when optimizations are enabled.
+The current implementation of the multiplication rule is then specialized for some shapes and backing up to the general rule for higher orders.
+This implementation technically requires checking against the shape of the differentia for each call but there are many optimizations that the compiler can perform to avoid this.
+This is because we made the shape parameters generic: when `Order` and/or `N` types are `Fixed`, the compiler will know these shapes during generic specialization and remove unreachable branches when optimizations are enabled.

 === Square root <square-root>